Skip to main content

 • VAT (Value Added Tax) will continue to apply and is charged separately from the customs duty.

-• "Gift" can no longer be used as an export reason for business shipments sent to EU destinations.
+• "Gift" can no longer be used as an export reason for business shipments sent to any destination (worldwide).

 These changes are intended to standardise the collection of duties and taxes across all EU member states.